mckay-del/trendwise-tools/docs/trendwise_context.md

 - Language — English only, or bilingual (specify)
 - Top FAQs — the real questions callers ask most, with the answers (collect as many as possible)

+## Intake Form → Google Sheet Pipeline (built)

+The intake IS the contact-capture, so forms are built native in GHL (not Google Forms) — one capture becomes both the CRM contact and the template data.

+**Two GHL forms, matching the two sheet tabs:**
+- **Core Intake** → writes to Core Client Data tab (all clients)
+- **AI Front Desk Intake** → writes to AI Front Desk tab (AI Front Desk clients only)

+**Field mapping:** name/email/phone → GHL STANDARD contact fields (so a proper CRM contact is created + pre-fill works); everything else → custom fields grouped "Client Intake," named to match sheet columns.

+**GHL → Sheet bridge:** GHL's native premium Google Sheets action (cost is trivial against a pre-collected setup fee + first month).
+Validated behavior: maps by header/NAME (order-independent, not position), maps to the **row-1 tokens** (the same `[TOKEN]` the find-and-replace uses — one identifier end to end), writes standard + custom fields together, **appends to the next clear row**, preserves the three-row header.
+Sheet needs no structural change.
+- **Gotcha learned:** a stray column checkmark in the Sheets action mapping throws off the whole alignment — uncheck any column not being written.

+**Two separate transfer workflows** (one per form), each triggered by Form Submitted → specific form.
+NOT one workflow with two triggers: each trigger is a separate run and the premium action fires per-run regardless, so two clean workflows is the right pattern.
+Tabs link by Business Name at script-run time, not write-time, so the two writes need not be synchronized.

+**Form delivery + pre-fill:** a standalone form share-link does NOT carry contact context (pre-fill fails).
+Solution: drop the form onto a **funnel page**; a workflow emails the funnel-page link; GHL appends the contact identity so pre-fill fires.
+Funnel published at `link.trendwisebizservices.com` (the functional-pages subdomain).
+Name/phone/email pre-fill reliably; Business Name (standard Company Name field) does not pre-fill reliably — not worth chasing on Core (client types it, 5-sec field).
+It only matters as the AI-tab link key (see below).

+**Two-tab linkage:** the AI Front Desk row links to the Core row by **Business Name match** (script-run time, not row position — rows can land at different times/numbers and still link).
+Primary defense against mismatch: pre-fill Business Name on the AI form from the contact record so it's never retyped.
+Backup (deferred): script normalization (trim + case-insensitive).
+Currently relying on pre-fill.

+## AI Front Desk Tag Logic (`has-ai-front-desk`)

+AI Front Desk arrives two ways — as a standalone add-on OR bundled in All-in-One.
+A single tag `has-ai-front-desk` is applied in BOTH cases (auto-applied via product-purchased automation: one trigger for the add-on product, one for the All-in-One product, both applying the same tag).
+Downstream automations check that one tag rather than re-evaluating "add-on or tier" each time — one feature, one flag.

+**Intake-sending workflow (deferred build):** one workflow sends the Core form to everyone, then an if/else checks `has-ai-front-desk` → if true, also send the AI Front Desk form.
+The branch gates only the second form; Core goes to all.

 ---

 # PART 9 — REVENUE MODEL